Modular forms of CM type mod $\ell$: Abelian surfaces with extra endomorphisms

-The following result shows the restrictions for $K$ when the Galois representation attached to $f$ and an exceptional prime $\ell$ is monomial but not dihedral. \begin{proposition} Let $f$, $E$, and $K$ be as above.
+The following result describes a restriction on $K$ when the Galois representation attached to $f$ at an exceptional prime $\ell$ is monomial but not dihedral.

+\begin{proposition} Let $f$, $E$, and $K$ be as above.
 Let $\ell>2$ be an exceptional prime for $f$.
-Assume that the projective semi-simplification of the Galois representation $\varrho$ attached to $f$ and a prime $\mathfrak{L}\mid \ell$ of $E$ is not dihedral.
-Then $K$ is the quadratic field inside the $\ell$-th cyclotomic field $\Q(\zeta_\ell)$. \end{proposition}
+Assume that the projective semisimplification of the Galois representation $\varrho$ attached to $f$ and a prime $\mathfrak{L}\mid \ell$ of $E$ is not dihedral.
+Then $K$ is the unique quadratic subfield of the cyclotomic field $\Q(\zeta_\ell)$. \end{proposition}